digipres/publications/ipres/ipres-2018/papers/preservation-planning-for-emerging-formats-at-the-british-librar.md

   authority, provenance, versioning, and personalization.
 Engagement with content providers will be key to resolving all of these in a satisfactory manner.'
 creators:
-- Day, Michael
+- Michael Day
-- Jenkins, Jeremy
+- Jeremy Jenkins
-- Cooke, Ian
+- Ian Cooke
-- Smith, Caylin
+- Caylin Smith
-- Pennock, Maureen
+- Maureen Pennock
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:923625/download
 grand_parent: iPRES